rohanmaity123/docs/docs/how-to/django-chart-example.md

 # Django Chart Example

-To display information on a chart, you must extract data from your model or anywhere else and send it to the JS function as JSON.
+To display data on a chart, you must extract data from your model or anywhere else and send it to the JS function as JSON.
 For example, I did this through the following method:

 ## Let's Start